Comment on page

 - Confidentiality - Access to Data shall be confined to those with the appropriate authority.

 - Integrity – Information shall be complete and accurate.
-All systems, assets, and networks shall operate correctly, according to specification.
+All systems, assets, and networks shall operate correctly, according to specifications.

 - Availability - Information shall be available and delivered to the right person at the time when it is needed.